 In the previous example, the pattern rule in the number pattern is represented by the sign + and the number 6, that is +6.

 Representations of number patterns are made using a variety of concrete and semi-concrete materials.
-In the following, the types of manipulatives listed below will be used as models to further the understanding of number patterns:
+In the following, the types of manipulatives listed below will be used to further the understanding of number patterns:

 • number grid (e.g, hundred chart);